BestTimesToVisit.com Logo

 culture

 Dress modestly, especially when visiting religious sites.
 For women, this generally means covering your hair and wearing loose-fitting clothing that covers your arms and legs.
-For men, loose-fitting shirts and trousers are appropriate.
-Ignoring this can lead to unwanted attention or even prevent you from entering certain places.
+Men should avoid shorts and sleeveless shirts.
+It's a sign of respect and will help you feel more comfortable navigating the city.

 transport